I have written before about being cautious concerning any VPN providers who claim they are not keeping logs.

 While VPNs can successfully access geo-restricted web content, some content providers (e.g., Netflix and Steam) disallow VPNs of any kind (according to their Terms of Service).
 However telling someone that VPNs will always work with geo-restricted websites is just plain false information.

 As an IT administrator, I know that not logging anything is pretty much impossible, since logs are necessary to help fix critical problems.
+While logs can be anonymized, you have no guarantee they are in fact anonymized.
 It is up to you to decide who to believe when it comes to “no logs”.
 After all, you are using their network, not your own.
 Ultimately you are just taking their word for it.

 5 : I can be an outlaw online, since I use a VPN